 Eve is a doctor of acupuncture and Oriental* medicine, a nationally board-certified diplomate of Oriental* medicine, and a licensed acupuncturist in Oregon.

 Eve became interested in medicine at a young age, but even before she started playing “Veterinarian” with her stuffed animals as a student at Colorado College (just kidding–she didn’t bring her stuffed animals to college), she was passionate about writing.
 It was how she made sense of the world.
 When she was seven, however, Eve had an experience that she had trouble putting into words.
 Soon enough she stopped trying to, as she developed a debilitating skin disease that demanded her immediate attention.
-Most troubling of all was that the pharmaceutical creams she was prescribed seemed to do more harm than good.
+Most troubling of all was that the disease was impervious to treatment with conventional medicine, which had always worked for her before.
 The disease worsened to the point that Eve could barely walk.
 Needless to say, the experience she had had beforehand essentially fell off her radar.
 When she did think about it, it seemed insignificant.

 As other health problems followed, Eve became increasingly frustrated with the dominant medical system for dividing her into a body and a mind as though they weren’t related.
 The treatments for her “physical” ailments, which also wreaked havoc on her mental health, didn’t engage her mind, and the treatments for her “mental” illnesses, which also wreaked havoc on her physical health, didn’t engage her body.
 This led her to research medical systems with a mind-body approach, that didn’t amount to selling snake oil.
 Chinese medicine checked both boxes.